Urad Dal: Uses, Benefits, Side Effects, and More!

 Also, avoid using urad dal or other herbs to manage health conditions without consulting your healthcare provider.
 This will help you avoid unwanted side effects.

 Urad dal may be added as a food component in the diet.
-But while using any herbal product for its benefits one must follow general precautions and eat it in moderation.
+But while using any herbal product for its benefits, one must follow general precautions and eat it in moderation.
 Moreover, if you want to use urad dal for its properties or against any disease conditions, talk to your doctor first.
 It will help you make well-informed choices and avoid unwanted health effects.

-Over the years, I have learned that in China and other Asian countries, the mung bean is recognized as a functional food with detoxifying properties.
+Over the years, I have learned that in China and other Asian countries, the mung bean is recognised as a functional food with detoxifying properties.
 The specific mechanisms by which it achieves this detoxification are still being studied, but it is believed that the high fibre content and antioxidant compounds in mung beans help to eliminate toxins from the body and promote overall detoxification processes.

-Dr. Smita barode, BAMS, MS
+Dr. Smita Barode, BAMS, MS

 There are no reported interactions of urad dal with other drugs and medicines.
 However, if you are taking medication for any health condition, you need to consult with your doctor about the possible interactions of the drug with other foods and herbs.

-Also, you are advised not to use urad dal for any disease condition without a doctor’s consultation
+Also, you are advised not to use urad dal for any disease condition without a doctor’s consultation.

 Urad dal possesses excellent antioxidant properties that make it beneficial for the heart, liver and kidneys.
-In addition, it has a low glycemic index and high dietary fiber content that may be helpful as a good food substance for patients with diabetes and those on weight control diets.
-6,8,9,11 However, consult your healthcare provider before using urad dal for any of its health benefits.
+In addition, it has a low glycemic index and high dietary fibre content that may be helpful as a good food substance for patients with diabetes and those on weight control diets.
+However, consult your healthcare provider before using urad dal for any of its health benefits.

 There are no reported major side effects of urad dal.
-Its seeds are edible and consumed as food.2 However, if you experience any side effects after consuming urad dal, immediately reach out to your healthcare provider.
+Its seeds are edible and consumed as food.
+However, if you experience any side effects after consuming urad dal, immediately reach out to your healthcare provider.

 1. Black gram (Vigna mungo) | Feedipedia [Internet]. [cited 2022 Apr 6].
 Available from: https://www.feedipedia.org/node/236